-Do you need a Fayetteville Car Accident Lawyer ?
+Do you need a Fayetteville Car Accident Lawyer?
 If so, The Bishop Law Firm can help with your case!

 If you have been injured in a Fayetteville Car Accident, you are not alone.
 According to the NC Department of Motor Vehicles, from 2019-2021, there were 23,334 collisions, resulting in 79 fatalities and 5,153 injuries in Fayetteville, NC.
 That averages to more than 21 auto accidents in the city limits of Fayetteville a day in those years.

 Accident victims are eligible to receive reimbursement for their medical bills, missed time from work and pain & suffering damages.
-Anyone that is injured in the car accident can have a accident claim, including passengers and children, but to receive compensation the crash must not have been your fault.
+Anyone that is injured in a car accident can have an accident claim, including passengers and children, but to receive compensation the crash must not have been your fault.
 Punitive damages are rarely awarded.
 In order for you to recover from NC Personal Injury Litigation, you must file your case in court before the statute of limitations runs out.